Why Am I Bloated After Taking Antibiotics?

 4. Support Nervous System Regulation

-Stress impairs digestion, so techniques like deep breathing, meditation, and gentle movement are just as critical as diet.
+Stress can impair digestion.
+Techniques like deep breathing, meditation, and gentle movement are just as critical as diet.

 Can Emotional Stress Make Post-Antibiotic Bloating Worse?

-This is where tools like ZYTO bioenergetic scanning can be powerful.
+This is where tools like ZYTO bioenergetic scanning can be beneficial.
 ZYTO helps identify patterns of stress—both physical and emotional—that may be blocking your gut’s ability to heal.

 When to Seek Deeper Help

-If your bloating continues more than 4–6 weeks after antibiotics, it may signal deeper imbalances like:
+If your bloating persists for more than 4–6 weeks after antibiotics, it may indicate deeper imbalances, such as:

 Fungal overgrowth (like Candida)